Richard (Rich) J. Cashman, 63, died unexpectedly on Jan. 4, 2020, at his home in Ellicott City, Maryland.

 Memorials may be sent to Laura Baker Services Association, 211 Oak St., Northfield, Minnesota 55057 or online at laurabaker.org.
 Rich’s late brother Patrick was a longtime resident at Laura Baker.

-To send flowers to Richard "Rich" J Cashman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Richard "Rich" J Cashman, please visit our floral store.